nanoframework/nanoFramework.IoT.TestStream/wsl-agent.md

 The setup will continue with the installation of USBIPD.

-In case you already have an environement properly setup with WSL2 and Docker, if you are just missing USBIPD, you'll be prompted to install it:
+In case you already have an environment properly setup with WSL2 and Docker, if you are just missing USBIPD, you'll be prompted to install it:

 ![usbipd install](./docs/setup-usbipd-installation.png)